mohammedayazsayyed-eng/sentiment-streamlit/README.md

-# 🎈 Blank app template
+# 🎈 Twitter Sentiment Analysis App

 A simple Streamlit app template for you to modify!